Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Discussion

-In Section \ref{sec.results}, we showed that that Neighbor Similarity relates in a describable way to both inherent measures of uncertainty for our Bayes classifier.
-From an operational perspective, Figure \ref{fig.roc} is more important.
-It contains \ROC\ curves for two decision rules, one based on accepting decisions for which $\mbox{MAP}$ exceeds a threshold, which is encoded by color, the other for the decision rule based on accepting decisions for which $\mbox{NS}$ exceeds a threshold.
+In Section \ref{sec.results}, we showed that that Neighbor Similarity relates to both inherent measures of uncertainty for our Bayes classifier.
+From an operational perspective, Figure \ref{fig.roc} is equally important.
+It contains \ROC\ curves for two decision rules, one based on accepting decisions for which $\text{MAP}$ exceeds a threshold, which is encoded by color, the other for the decision rule based on accepting decisions for which $\text{NS}$ exceeds a threshold.
 The two \ROC\ curves are essentially identical.
-For the Bayes classifier, $\mbox{NS}$ is as effective as $\mbox{MAP}$.
+For the Bayes classifier, $\text{NS}$ is as effective as $\text{MAP}$ for making principled decisions.